5 Key Insights into Somatic Experiencing Therapy: Healing Trauma Effectively

 The autonomic nervous system is comprised of two parts: the sympathetic and parasympathetic systems.
 It helps to remember it like this: the sympathetic is “sympathetic” to your surroundings and helps send you into fight or flight if need be.
 It is responsible for taking in information and responding according to threat level.
 The parasympathetic is the “breaks” of the nervous system.
 It helps bring us down into regulation, or the ventral vagal state.
 Our systems naturally love to be in the ventral vagal state.
 This is the state that most people are in when they describe feeling “regulated.”
 We are able to connect when we are in this state.

 Somatic Experiencing helps clients to pendulate back and forth between healing and trauma, building capacity for tolerating difficult sensations and emotions in the body and mind.
-As a Kansas City-based trauma therapist, my role is to guide you (and your nervous system) between both healing and trauma utilizing what is naturally happening in their system during the session.
+As a Kansas City-based trauma therapist, my role is to guide you (and your nervous system) between both these healing and trauma vortexes, utilizing what is naturally happening in your system during the session.
 By paying attention to the different sensations happening in the body, we are able to gain insight into emotions and past traumas.

-The ultimate goal of SE work is to fully discharge the energy associated with the trauma.
+The ultimate goal of Somatic Therapy work is to fully discharge the energy associated with the trauma.
 It is intended to help close the loop; complete the stress cycle.
 This is what Dr. Peter Levine observed with animals – instead of getting stuck in a sympathetic response, they are able to do things that end the stress cycle, such as run, fight, hide, and so on.
 That is what our nervous systems crave; to be able to actively do something about what happened to us.

-3. Somatic Experiencing and Trauma
+3. How Somatic Experiencing Supports Trauma Healing

 Trauma is the suffering as a result of experiencing something that is so disturbing or life threatening that it gets coded into our systems in a way that alters our emotional states, physiological responses, or belief systems.
 It often occurs when something is too much too soon, or not enough (think developmental trauma here).
 Trauma almost always involves a lack of choice.
 This is where therapy comes in.